-At December 31, 2008, given the current disruption and uncertainty in the global economy, the significant decrease in the Company's stock price, current lack of financial resources, and the continued projection of negative cash flows, all of which make the Company's ability to attract future capital difficult, it was determined that the appropriate triggers had been reached for an impairment test of all intangible assets.
+At December 31, 2008, given the disruption and uncertainty in the global economy, the significant decrease in the Company's stock price, lack of financial resources, and the continued projection of negative cash flows, all of which made the Company's ability to attract future capital difficult, it was determined that the appropriate triggers had been reached for an impairment test of all intangible assets.
 The Company performed asset recoverability tests, using undiscounted cash flows based on internal projections for revenues and expenses.
 The Company determined the carrying value of the intellectual property relating to both STS and eniluracil, which had a combined book value of \$7,220, and a related future income tax liability of \$1,970, exceeded the fair value of nil, and the entire carrying value was written off.
-Despite the impairment of the intellectual property the Company plans to continue the current ongoing studies relating to STS and topical eniluracil.
+While the Company impaired the intellectual property in the financial statements, there has been no material change in the underlying science associated with these compounds and therefore the Company will continue the current ongoing studies relating to STS and topical eniluracil.